Interstate 24: History

-Planning
+A controlled-access highway between Nashville and Chattanooga was first included in the National Interregional Highway Committee's 1944 report, titled Interregional Highways, and a subsequent 1947 plan produced by the Public Roads Administration of the now-defunct Federal Works Agency.

-The stretch of I-24 between Nashville and Chattanooga was authorized by the Federal Aid Highway Act of 1956, commonly known as the Interstate Highway Act.
-The numbering was approved by the American Association of State Highway Transportation Officials (AASHTO) on August 14, 1957.
+The route was subsequently part of the original 1,047.6 mi of Interstate Highways authorized for Tennessee by the Federal-Aid Highway Act of 1956, commonly known as the Interstate Highway Act.
+The numbering was approved by the American Association of State Highway and Transportation Officials (AASHTO) on August 14, 1957.
+While most of the routing of I-24 proved was chosen without difficulty, the mountainous topography of the Chattanooga area posed a challenged to planners.
+The route was initially slated to pass near 38th Street through the Alton Park and East Lake neighborhoods, but was moved approximately 1.5 mi north in August 1955.
+The route was also planned to pass through a tunnel under Missionary Ridge until October 1960, when planners announced that a 120 ft deep and 850 ft wide cut would be made through the ridge.
+Engineers also initially recommended that the Interstate cross the Tennessee River onto Moccasin Bend south of downtown, and then again cross the river into Lookout Valley a short distance beyond, but this was rejected by the Bureau of Public Roads in April 1958 as too expensive.

 In 1957, officials in Tennessee, Kentucky, Illinois, and Missouri began an effort to extend I-24 west of its allocated western terminus in Nashville to St. Louis; however, each of the states had difficulty reaching an agreement on the proposed routing.
 Eventually, the debate evolved into two proposed alignments for the extension in Tennessee.
 The first alignment extended I-24 west of Nashville into Kentucky near Clarksville, and the second would have had I-24 run concurrent with I-40 west of Nashville for about 40 mi to near Dickson, before splitting off to the northwest and crossing the Kentucky Lake impoundment of the Tennessee River a few miles before entering Kentucky.
-This latter alignment was favored by many officials in Tennessee and Western Kentucky, but the federal government preferred the former, due to its proximitiy to Fort Campbell.
+This latter alignment was favored by many officials in Tennessee and Western Kentucky, but the federal government preferred the former, due to its proximity to Fort Campbell.

 On September 17, 1963, the governors of the four states in a meeting with President John F. Kennedy reached an agreement on the alignment, which included the Nashville-to-Clarksville alignment in Tennessee and extended the route's western terminus to Pulleys Mill, Illinois.
-The four governors also urged the approval of a new east–west interstate highway to run between Hayti, Missouri and Jackson, Tennessee, incorporating a then-unbuilt bridge across the Mississippi River that had been proposed since the early 1940s.
+The four governors also urged the approval of a new east–west Interstate Highway to run between Hayti, Missouri, and Jackson, Tennessee, incorporating a then-unbuilt bridge across the Mississippi River that had been proposed since the early 1940s.
 On August 18, 1964, the Bureau of Public Roads, the predecessor agency to the Federal Highway Administration, approved the I-24 extension; however, they only authorized the westernmost 27 mi of the route between Missouri and Tennessee, which was designated as I-155 and terminates in Dyersburg, Tennessee.